-Hebrews continues to mention things that help us verify this Old Covenant.
+Hebrews continues to mention things that help us identify this Old Covenant.
 Chapter 9 begins describing some of the accoutrements of the temple/tabernacle.
 This tabernacle begins to be described in Exodus 25.
-The close proximity to the confirmation of the Sinai covenant leads most to assume it is part of the Sinai covenant.
+The close proximity to the confirmation of the Sinai covenant (chapter 24) leads most to assume it is part of the Sinai covenant.
 However, there is nothing in the Sinai covenant that requires its existence.
 It is associated exclusively with the Levitical priesthood, not the priesthood of the firstborn who were responsible for Israel at the time of the Sinai covenant.

 If considered carefully the tabernacle was really a step down for Israel.
-Instead of the Creator talking to Moses directly wherever his tent happened to be, Moses is first forced to move his tent far outside the camp in order to communicate with the Creator at all (Ex 33:7).
+Instead of the Creator talking to Moses directly wherever his tent happened to be, Moses must move his tent far outside the camp in order to communicate with the Creator at all (Ex 33:7).
 Once the tabernacle is constructed Moses must go there.
 The rest of Israel is kept at a distance by the tribe of Levi.
 The tabernacle instruction is probably placed where it is because of the tabernacles’ significance in Israel rather than the timing of the tabernacle instruction.

 The tablets of the covenant are mentioned in Hebrews 9:4.
 These, of course, describe His Covenant.
 Does that mean Hebrews is referring continually to His Covenant and not the covenant of Deuteronomy made in Moab?
 If Hebrews had called these tablet the tablets of the Old Covenant one might be able to make that case.
 However, the tablets were known as the tablets of the covenant.
 They were mentioned only in the context of the various furnishings in the tabernacle.
 They were called tablets of the covenant because that is how they were known not because Hebrews is trying to identify His Covenant as the Old Covenant.

 Hebrews tells us that the Levitical system was still at work as of its writing (Vs. 9:9, 10:11).
-They were still doing animal, food and drink sacrifices and offerings at the temple complex.
+They were still doing animal, food and drink sacrifices at the temple complex.
 The context indicates it is talking of sin and purification offerings (Heb 9:12-13, Num 19:9).
 Hebrews apparently expects them to continue until the time of restoration, Messiah’s return (vs. 10).
 None of these offerings are a function of the Sinai covenant.
 They started with the Levitical system and were discontinued with the destruction of the temple in Jerusalem.

 Nevertheless, these offerings were intended to sanctify those that offered them and purify sin (vs.13).
 Certainly the sacrifice of Messiah will do that and enable believers to serve the Creator without their former death promoting conduct, namely sin.